abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > life both in its particulars and in its essence, entirely perfect,
 > surpassingly pure.
 It is good to see such a worthy one.’”
 >
-> So the Kalāmas of Kesaputta went to the Blessed One.
+> So the Kālāmas of Kesaputta went to the Blessed One.
 On arrival, some
 > of them bowed down to him and sat to one side.
 Some of them exchanged
 > courteous greetings with him and, after an exchange of friendly
 > greetings and courtesies, sat to one side.
 Some of them sat to one